 Popeye Exegesis (2009)

-Here is another compression of my best bits.
+Here is another compilation of my best bits.
 Should you arrive here from the musical pages, you will notice that Popeye Exegesis became Popeye Rotoscope.
 (No audio.)

-Bits and pieces of other musical SWF films, including Soviet Bunk Bed, Worlds Much Longer, Boyhood Reptile, and so on.
+Bits and pieces of other musical SWF films, including Soviet Bunk Bed, Worlds Much Longer, Boyhood Reptile, et cetera...
 (No audio.)

 Video Portal Page